How Yoga Can Help Heal Generational Trauma

 We are all intimately interconnected and interdependent—to each other, and to our ancestors and to this planet.
 The desire for social justice or dharma arises from yoga practice.
 Yoga practice, particularly meditation, embodies and concretizes the concept of interconnectedness and demands the right action.
 This is what is supposed to happen when you practice yoga.
 This is what the ancients taught.

 If your yoga doesn’t compel you to work for social justice, then not only are you wasting your time, but you’re also contributing to the problem.

 P.S.
-If you haven’t yet listened to this interview with Resmaa Menaken, it is really powerful and it inspired this blog.
+If you haven’t yet listened to this interview with Resmaa Menaken, it is really powerful and inspired this blog post.
 (3)